jamesmeneghello/pynab/README.md

 To convert from a Newznab installation, you should first enter the details of your MySQL installation into config.py, and read the comment at the top of scripts/convert_from_newznab.py.
 You may need to delete duplicate data in certain tables before running a conversion.

-If you want to keep certain collections (maybe your Newznab TVRage table is much smaller than the one supplied by this repo?), you can comment the function calls out at the bottom of the script.

 To run the conversion, first follow the normal installation instructions.
 Then: